chapxls/nc-frontend-challenge/README.md

 Check out the live version of the project here: [nc-frontend-challenge.netlify.app](https://nc-frontend-challenge.netlify.app/)

+## Using the App

+### Enter Event Details
+Title: Input the name of the event in the "Title" field.
+Date: Choose the event date using the date picker.

+### View Countdown:
+The countdown to the event will automatically update and display the remaining time.

+### Resize Text
+The text will dynamically resize based on the input and window size.

+### Saved to local storage
+User input is saved to local storage to preserve input on reload.

 ## Set up

 To set up the project locally, follow these steps: